cking5/versioned_dir/README.md

 # Hello Brilliant, Useful GitHub

-This is a README.md file that will be used to describe this repository on GitHub
+This is a great README.md file that will be used to describe this repository on GitHub

 This is an extra line of text added to the copy